katmatt/katmatt-blogs/content/posts/full-stack-tracing-with-javascript/index.md

 # The example system

-My example system contains of a *web-ui* that allows to add or subtract values that the user can enter in an html form, an *api-gateway* that forwards the requests.
+My example system consists of a *web-ui* that allows to add or subtract values that the user can enter in an html form and an *api-gateway* that forwards the requests.
 The *api-gateway* forwards the calculation depending on the selected operator either to the *add-service* or to the *subtract-service*.
 The *web-ui* is instrumented with the *opentelemetry-web* agent and the server nodes are instrumented with the *opentelemetry-node* agent.
 The trace data is exported from each node with the zipkin exporter and the data is forwarded to a zipkin server.
 The zipkin server acts as a trace collector and additionally provides a web ui to browse the collected traces.
 Everything is running in a docker network setup with a docker-compose file.
 The following diagram shows how the example system is setup:

 ![Distributed tracing example system](example-system.svg)

 The example can be found at [katmatt/microcalc-javascript-node](https://github.com/katmatt/microcalc-javascript-node).
 And a simple *docker-compose up* starts all services with one command.
 The *web-ui* can be found at [http://localhost:8090/]() and provides a link to open the zipkin UI.
-The following diagram shows an example screenshot of the zipkin UI showing an actual example trace:
+The following image shows an example screenshot of the zipkin UI showing an actual example trace:

 ![zipkin UI showing an example trace](zipkin-ui.png)